itmaybejj/editoria11y-wp/readme.txt

 4. Checker set to dark theme, asking if the whole sentence needs to be in caps lock.

 == Changelog ==

+= 3.0.3 =
+* Temporary workaround for WP core bug that can cause duplicate fs_accounts rows.
+* Add more WP block placeholder selectors to avoid alerting on interface components while editing.
+* Fallback compatibility for Safari 16.

 = 3.0.2 =
 * Fixes conflict where an ACF TinyMCE field would "steal" the checker observer from the main post body field.